 Visit our blog page to read about previous courses.
 Search "Alaska Skiing"

-5 Days Of Ski Mountaineering With Two Heli-Drops
+5 Days Of Ski Mountaineering Instruction & Descents

-Our Alaska Ski Mountaineering Course includes five days of ski mountaineering instruction with two helicopter drops onto remote peaks.
-This combination of human powered ski touring and heli-drops allows us to access some of the biggest descents and most epic lines in the Chugach Mountains outside of Valdez, Alaska.
-Along the way our AMGA certified guides create powerful opportunities for you to hone your ski mountaineering skills.
+Our Alaska Ski Mountaineering Course includes five days of ski mountaineering instruction that will take your skiing to unprecedented levels.
+The course includes a combination of human powered touring from Thompson Pass and heli-drops onto remote peaks.
+One heli-drop is included in the course price and there is an option to add additional helicopter drops during the week.
+This mix of human powered ski touring and heli-drops allows us to access some of the biggest descents and most epic lines in the Chugach Mountains near Valdez, AK.
+In addition, our AMGA certified guides will create powerful learning opportunities for you to hone your ski mountaineering skills along the way.

 Develop A Repertoire Of Skills For Ski Mountaineering

-We teach you skills and techniques for ski mountaineering and then give you real-life opportunities to practice those skills during the pursuit of classic ski mountaineering objectives.
-Our AMGA certified guides have an intimate knowledge of the terrain and they are uniquely skilled as teachers so each day's activities are thoughtfully designed to maximize your learning and skill development.
+We teach you techniques and strategies for ski mountaineering and then give you real-life opportunities to practice those skills during classic ski mountaineering ascents and descents.
+This hands-on, practical approach enables you to develop judgment in addition to technical skills, a key distinction between our course and other strictly guided programs on the market.
+Our guides are exclusively AMGA certified, they have years of experience in the Chugach, and they have proven teaching skills.
+These credentials make them uniquely qualified to help you develop your big mountain riding.
 You will leave the course with a repertoire of skills that will serve you well in any of the great ski mountaineering ranges around the world.
 We commonly teach the following skills in the context of some outstanding ski mountaineering tours:

 - Tour planning and terrain selection